 But, no one else seems think that it is.
 And you can’t help but wonder – how in the heck do other people get it right all the time?

-The reason I’m inspired to write this post is because I shared a lead magnet idea with a mentor and he was like “I don’t get what that is?“.
+The reason I’m inspired to write this post is because I shared a lead magnet idea with a mentor and he was like “I don’t get it?“.

-And honestly, that has never happened to me before when it comes to a lead magnet so it was kind of a shock.
-I was shocked because I have always been really good at coming up with lead magnet.
+And honestly, that has never happened to me before.
+I was shocked because traditionally I have been really good at coming up with lead magnets.

-But just this afternoon I was vindicated when I saw a huge influencer promoting pretty much the same thing for $7 on Facebook (yay I thought – my lead gen mojo is still in tact!).
+Let be begin by saying it wasn’t a bad idea.
+I was actually vindicated when I saw a huge influencer promoting pretty much the same thing for $7.

 I’ll explain a bit more about how that miscommunication happened later (because it’s really important), but right now, because this is something that has always come easily to me, I want to talk about how YOU can find an awesome lead magnet for your business too!